kishoresam12/SPARK-INVENTIVE-INTERN/README.md

 The class was about creating colour gradients in adobe Photoshop.
 Today's class was about a couple of tools in adobe Illustrator.
 Learnt how to create a logo wisely.
+Learnt how to create a better ui/ux and also about the colour gradient.